catherineochen/Preprocess_news_for_topic_modeling/README.md

 Step 4: Generate bigrams of news content

-Step 5: Run preliminary topic models to screen out common bigrams that are informative
+Step 5: Run preliminary topic models to screen out common bigrams that are uninformative